mtrifilo/react-ssr-boilerplate/README.md

 Out of the box, the boilerplate comes with a few views, and working local and OAuth authentication to get you going.

-The React application itself is what is called a univeral (formerly "isomorphic") JavaScript application.
+The React application itself is what is called a universal (formerly "isomorphic") JavaScript application.
 This means that on the server, React will render its component tree into HTML markup as a big string, and pass it down to the browser.
 Instead of the browser having to wait for a JavaScript bundle with the React application, it can simply show the HTML it's getting right away while the JavaScript bundles download.
 Once the React application code finishes downloading to the client, the JavaScript will be able to handle user interactions without needing to re-render the markup that already arrived pre-rendered from the server.
 This has huge performance wins for users with slow connections and is becoming a common way serve production React applications, in addition to other frameworks like Angular 2 and 4.

-## Why another boilerplate? :dancers:
+### Why another boilerplate? :dancers:

 Free Code Camp encourages students to use a boilerplate collection called `Clementine.js`, which is very powerful and easy to set up.
 It has great documentation and tutorials so it's the way to go if you're new to building full stack applications.